University Of Texas At Austin

 App-titude adjustment: Web-Based exercise may lift depression in korean american women

-Symptom relief Recruiting nowThis study tests whether a web-app based physical activity program can improve depressive symptoms in midlife Korean American women.
-Researchers will enroll 300 women aged 40-60 who have mild depressive symptoms and are currently sedentary.
-Participants will use the app to increa…
+Symptom relief Recruiting nowThis study tests whether a web-app based physical activity program can improve depressive symptoms in midlife Korean American women aged 40-60.
+300 sedentary women who have had mild depressive symptoms in the past two weeks will use the app and report changes in depression, stres…

 Phase: NA • Sponsor: University of Texas at Austin • Aim: Symptom relief